davidfstr/Crystal-Web-Archiver/README.md

 ### To download a dynamic website (ex: [The Pragmatic Engineer]):

-* Start Crystal from the [command-line], so that we will have access to the server log in the Terminal (macOS) or the Command Prompt (Windows) in later steps.
-    * In a future version of Crystal it will be possible to [access the server log from the regular UI], without needing to run Crystal from the command-line.
+* Open Crystal and create a new project.
 * Press the "+ URL" button and add: `https://newsletter.pragmaticengineer.com/` -- Home
 * Select the added "Home" and press the "Download" button.
 Wait for it to finish downloading.
 * With "Home" still selected, press the "View" button.
   A web browser should open and display the downloaded home page.
-* While browsing a downloaded site from a web browser, Crystal's server will log information to the terminal about requests it receives from the web browser.
+* While browsing a downloaded site from a web browser, Crystal's server will log information about requests it receives from the web browser.
 For example:
     * `"GET /_/https/newsletter.pragmaticengineer.com/ HTTP/1.1" 200 -`
         * This line says the web browser did try to fetch the